MacroUniverse/Go-Solver/README.md

 The current objective of this project is to decide, for a given node and given komi, whether it is fair, and which side is advantageous (i.e. solving that node).
 Apparently, the closer the node is to the bottom, the easier it can be solved.

+## Equivalent Board Configurations
+* A board configuration specifies the positions of two kinds of stones on the board.
+* Rotating the board does not change the configuration (square board can rotate 3 times and rectangle board 1 time).
+* Inversing color of all stones does not change the configuration.
+* For the same configuration, the solution depends on the player that leads to this configuration.
+* A board configuration corresponds to two situations.
+* A situation is a configuration with a specified player.
+* A situation only have one solution (despite of ko).
+* each node must have a unique situation, otherwise they should be combined.
+* two nodes linked by a pass must corresponds to the two situations of one configuration.

 ## Algorithm
 The solution of a given node (good/bad/fair for the one who played this node) is the opposite of the solution of it's best (good better than fair better than bad) child played by opponent, if the best child is good (i.e. at least a good child exists) then this node is bad.
 Otherwise, if the best children is fair, then this node is also fair.
 If the best child is bad (i.e. all children are bad), this node is good.